usnistgov/NIST-Tech-Pubs/readme.txt

    B. Filename: DOIMETADATA_MASTER.txt
-      Short description: Metadata deposited wtih CrossRef for all final NIST Technical publications with public Digital Object Identifiers.
+      Short description: Metadata deposited with CrossRef for all final NIST Technical publications with public Digital Object Identifiers.
 Transformed from XML to TXT using a vertical bar (|) as a delimiter.